Oliverio Girondo: Works

+Scarecrow & Other Anomalies was translated by Gilbert Alter-Gilbert.
+Scarecrow inspired the feature film The Dark Side of the Heart (1994), directed by Eliseo Subiela.
+It is a collection of Girondo's previous books Espantapájaros (Scarecrow), Interlunio (Lunarlude), in addition to selected poems and a manifesto written by Girondo for Martín Fierro.

 The last of these, "In the masmédula", his final book was an earnest attempt at absolute expression.
 Enrique Molina comments: “The very structure of the language he uses suffers the impact of an entirely unfettered poetic energy in this truly unique book.
 To the point that the words themselves begin to lack separation between them, blurring which are individuals, groups, or other units of comprehension more complex still, he presents a specie of superwords with multiple connotations and multitudinous functions which proceed in a manner tailored just as much to their phonetic associations as to their semantic meaning.”
 Some critics relate this ultimate gesture of vanguardia (avant gardism) to the work of another, equally desperate constructor and destroyer of language and semanticity: “Trilce”, of the Peruvian author of the same era, César Vallejo.

 In the Moremarrow, translated from the Spanish by Molly Weigel (Argentina; Action Books), was shortlisted for the 2014 Best Translated Book Award.